-Salamanca is dominated by its two cathedrals and Spain’s oldest university founded in 1215, which for four centuries was one of the civilised world’s most important seats of study.
-The Spanish Inquisition’s records are still kept here, and as early as the sixteenth century it boasted some twelve thousand students.
-You can see beautifully preserved lecture halls with their vaulted ceilings and you can imagine Christopher Columbus addressing the most learned men of the day or legal experts constructing the international laws originating here.
+Salamanca is dominated by its two cathedrals and its university.
+Founded in 1218, the university is the oldest in Spain and was one of the civilised world’s most important seats of study for over 400 years.
+The Spanish Inquisition’s records are still kept here, and as early as the 16th century it boasted some 12,000 students.
+Seeing its immaculately preserved lecture halls with their vaulted ceilings, it’s easy to conjure an image of Christopher Columbus addressing the learned men of the day or legal experts constructing the international laws that originate here.

 This evening we take the short drive to the 126-acre Quinta da Pacheca for dinner.
 Enjoying dramatic views over the Douro, it dates back to the 18th century and is simply one of the most beautiful and distinguished properties in the region.
 It is also notable as being the first quinta – in 1738 – to bottle wine under the name of its owner, the aristocrat Mariana Pacheco Pereira.
 You have time to wander through part of the estate before sampling a selection of its finest wines at dinner.

 This evening, enjoy a final dinner on board expertly served by our restaurant staff under the supervision of the maître d’.
-Afterwards, perhaps settle into the lounge to chat into the evening and reflect on the splendours of the remarkable River Douro – over a glass of port, of course.
+Afterward, perhaps settle into the lounge to chat into the evening and reflect on the splendors of the remarkable River Douro – over a glass of port, of course.

 We depart the ship and leave behind the terraced hillsides of the Douro Valley.
 Heading south, our journey takes us inland as the wild seascapes of the Atlantic coast gradually give way to a hinterland of fertile fields and pine forests.